sizeofvoid/libopeninput/doc/user/scrolling.rst

 Scrolling in both directions at once is possible by meeting the required distance thresholds to enable each direction separately.

+When a scroll gesture remains close to perfectly straight, it will be held to exact 90-degree angles; but if the gesture moves diagonally, it is free to scroll in any direction.

 Two-finger scrolling requires the touchpad to track both touch points with reasonable precision.
 Unfortunately, some so-called "semi-mt" touchpads can only track the bounding box of the two fingers rather than the actual